chrisgrieser/pdf-annotation-extractor-alfred/README.md

   ```

 - Download the [latest release](https://github.com/chrisgrieser/pdf-annotation-extractor-alfred/releases/latest/).
 - Set the hotkey by double-clicking the sky-blue field at the top left.
-(You can also use this workflow with the Alfred keyword `anno`.)
 - Set up the workflow configuration inside the app.

 ## How to Use